COBISS Platform – Co-operative Online Bibliographic System and Services

 COBISS+ provides libraries and library users with online access to the following databases:

-• COBIB.SI union bibliographic/catalogue database – a shared catalogue of Slovenian libraries participating in the COBISS.SI system,
+• COBIB union bibliographic/catalogue database – a shared catalogue of libraries participating in the COBISS system,

-• local databases – catalogues of libraries in the COBISS.SI system,
+• local databases – catalogues of individual libraries in the COBISS system,

-• other databases in the COBISS.SI system – specialised databases that are a part of the COBISS.SI system,
+• other databases in the COBISS system – specialised databases that are a part of individual COBISS systems,

 • Basic search – enter words or a phrase, click SEARCH and you will receive search results.